-Wade Doak was one of a small group who pioneered the use of SCUBA in New Zealand.
-He worked tirelessly in the 1960’s and 70’s to raise awareness for the unique marine biodiversity of the Poor Knights Islands and the need for protection of its underwater environment.
-Through Wade’s efforts, including getting international recognition, the Poor Knights Marine Reserve was eventually established in the 1970’s.
+Wade Doak was one of a small group that pioneered the use of SCUBA in New Zealand.
+He worked tirelessly in the 1960s and 70s to raise awareness for the unique marine biodiversity of the Poor Knights Islands and the need for protection of its underwater environment.
+Through Wade’s efforts, including getting international recognition, the Poor Knights Marine Reserve was eventually established in the 1970s.

 Over the decades, Wade has championed marine reserves, calling them “wet libraries”.

-With wife Jan, he studied dolphin behaviour and communication in Northland, writing books and articles about their findings.
+With his wife Jan, he studied dolphin behavior and communication in Northland, writing books and articles about their findings.

 He also spent decades raising awareness of the vital role that mangroves play in our coastal environment, using the mangroves near his home in Matapouri to illustrate their beauty and significance.
 He was also an accomplished underwater photographer with many of his photographs featuring in books he has authored/co-authored.

 Sadly, Wade passed away recently and the NZMSS extends their condolences to Wade’s wife Jan and family.

 At Wade’s request, the money for his award went to funding four rangatahi from PARA KORE KI TĀMAKI to attend the Experiencing Marine Reserves